getgauge/docs.gauge.org/longstart.rst

     * Create a “gauge-java” project
     * Write “100” line specification

-    Note Renaming the parameter will not rename the usages inside the method.
+**Note:** Renaming the parameter will not rename the usages inside the method.
 By design, the renamed parameter is considered as a new parameter.
 Therefore the usage of the old parameter(if any) has to be fixed manually to resolve the corresponding compilation issue.

 Table Parameter
 ^^^^^^^^^^^^^^^

--  Table Parameters can be used in two ways
+Table Parameters can be used in two ways

 -  When a scenario or multiple scenarios in a specification are to be executed for multiple sets of data then Data table execution can be used.